mattmakai/fullstackpython.com/source/content/pages/12-meta/01-change-log.markdown

 ## 2016
 ### December
 * Merged [PR #111](https://github.com/mattmakai/fullstackpython.com/pull/111)
-  that fixed some typos, added clarity to Django Channels statement and provided a new Django resource.
+  that fixed some typos on the [Django](/django.html) page, added clarity to a Django Channels statement and provided a new Django resource.

 ### November
 * New blog post on